 One with nature and culture.
 A Bornean escape in Malaysia’s rich diverse state – Sabah.

 You don’t wake up in the morning with the sound of a boorish alarm clock like a cat that’s hit by a pan.
-You don’t scuttle, walk like a zombie and hurriedly go downstairs for a sip of coffee that’s so hot that it could almost cook your tongue.
-Rather, you wake up with a melodic symphony coming from an orchestra of 568 species of birds, skillfully amplified by the refreshing tropical zephyr of one of the world’s oldest rainforests.
+You don’t scuttle, walk like a zombie and hurriedly go downstairs for a sip of coffee that’s too hot that it could almost cook your tongue.
+Rather, you wake up to a symphony orchestra brought on by 568 species of birds and amplified by a refreshing tropical zephyr from one of the world’s oldest rainforests.
 You check the time, slowly get up from the bed and head out to open the door to welcome a new day in Sabah.

 Just before the plane touched down, I felt like I had been sucked into a wormhole and had been transported to a different era – to the historical period of WWII or shortly thereafter.
-My rusty and limited knowledge of the subject had come in handy and it was almost the last thing that I needed, to help me get through in my quest.
-Inside my head, quickly scanning the pages of my left hemisphere, I dug out some information about the place.
 Originally founded as Jesselton, the city is a living witness to the Japanese invasion against the British-Australian forces.
-After the war, the whole city was rebuilt and was renamed Kota Kinabalu in the year 1963.
+After the war, it was rebuilt and renamed Kota Kinabalu in the year 1963.

 A 25minute flight from the vibrant city of KK to the little Hong Kong of Sabah, I reached Sandakan.
 The second largest city in Sabah situated on the north-eastern coast of Borneo and is the administrative center of the Sandakan Division.
 It had served as the capital of the British North Borneo during the colonial time.